awslabs/damo/USAGE.md

 detailed tuning of the scheme, or for multiple schemes.

 NOTE: DAMO used to support one-line scheme specification format before.
-The format is now DEPRECATED, and the support will be removed by 2023-Q2.
-Please report your usage of it to sj@kernel.org, damon@lists.linux.dev, and linux-mm@kvack.org if you depend on it.
+The format is now DEPRECATED.
+You may use `damo trasnalte_damos` to convert your old single line DAMOS schemes specification to the new json format.